 - 4.16.1 The main aim of an agreement will be to promote full payment of the current account and to address the arrears on a consistent basis.
-A debtor may enter into a written agreement with the Municipality to repay any outstanding and due amount to the Municipality under the following conditions: - The outstanding balance, costs and any interest thereon shall be paid in regular and consecutive monthly instalments; - The current monthly amount must be paid in full; and - The written agreement has to be signed on behalf of the Municipality by a duly authorised officer. - 4.16.2 In order to determine monthly instalments, a comprehensive statement of assets and liabilities of the debtor must be compiled by a treasury official.
+A debtor may enter into a written agreement with the Municipality to repay any outstanding and due amount to the Municipality under the following conditions: - The outstanding balance, costs and any interest thereon shall be paid in regular and consecutive monthly instalments; - □ The current monthly amount must be paid in full; and - The written agreement has to be signed on behalf of the Municipality by a duly authorised officer. - □ 50% of the arrear amount must be paid and arrangements made on the balance. - 4.16.2 In order to determine monthly instalments, a comprehensive statement of assets and liabilities of the debtor must be compiled by a treasury official.
 To ensure the continuous payment of such arrangement the amount determined must be affordable to the consumer, taking into account that payment of the monthly current account is a prerequisite for concluding an arrangement.